-CHD, as it’s known in shorthand is Canine Hip Dysplasia and describes hip joint malformation.
-It not only can cause your dog a lot of pain, but it can also affect your cockapoos ability to freely move around.
+CHD, known in shorthand, is Canine Hip Dysplasia and describes hip joint malformation.
+It not only can cause your dog a lot of pain, but it can also affect your cockapoo’s ability to move around freely.

-Clearly, if the socket and ball are not fitting close together, this can start to wear the cartilage down and arthritis and pain come as your cockapoo gets older.
+If the socket and ball are not fitting close together, this can wear the cartilage down, and arthritis and pain come as your cockapoo gets older.

 You will find that some dogs who later have Canine Hip Dysplasia have normal hips.
-It is only with time and as those dogs mature that the connective tissue, muscles and ligaments that surround and support the joint start to fail in holding the joints together appropriately.
-The end result in this scenario is that the bones and cartilage suffer from wear and tear due to the joint separation.
+Only with time and as those dogs mature do the connective tissue, muscles and ligaments that surround and support the joint start to fail in holding the joints together appropriately.
+This scenario results in bone and cartilage suffering from wear and tear due to joint separation.